Company logo

 Wondering just what a stem cell is?

-Stem cells are immature cells which can differentiate into any tissues in our bodies.
-They also have several properties which help heal damaged parts of our bodies.
+Stem cells are immature cells that can differentiate into any tissues in our bodies.
+They also have several properties that help heal damaged parts of our bodies.

 Certain specific functions that help treat cerebral palsy are: